thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 <input type="text" th:field="*{{datePlanted}}" />
 ```

-Note that this is the only scenario in which the Conversion Service is applied in expressions using single-bracket syntax.
+Note that, per requirement of Spring, this is the only scenario in which the Conversion Service
+is applied in expressions using single-brace syntax.